Azekhiel/Bekal-bangsa/README.md

 **A. 🤝 Mitra UMKM Empowerment:**
 - **Digital Cataloging:**
     - Function: Helps UMKM create a Digital Catalog (inventory, price, quantity, and freshness with expiry date prediction) for their stock by simply taking photo.
     - Outcome: Local UMKM gain smart cataloging for their stock.

 - **UMKM Integration into the MBG supply chain:**
     - Function: Shows nearest SPPG Kitchen based on GPS coordinates for UMKM to sell their ingredients.
     - Outcome: Local UMKM gain immediate, transparent access to the massive government procurement market and digital stock management.

 - **Proactive Waste Mitigation (UMKM Warning):**
     - Function: Sends a warning using whatsapp notification to the UMKM vendor to sell the nearly expiring ingredients to the nearest SPPG kitchen before it spoils.
     - Outcome: UMKM vendor can sell the ingredients before it spoils, reducing food waste.

 **B. 🧠 Portal SPPG (Admin & Kitchen):**
 - **Smart & Efficient Logistics:**
     - Function: Provides Real-time Geospatial Search to match SPPG demand with the nearest available UMKM supply.
     - Outcome: Empowers local UMKM and ensures Fresh/Expiring stock is prioritized, optimizing nutritional output.

+- **AI Chef Assistant (Chatbot):**
+    - Function: Interactive AI (Chef Juna) that helps Kitchen Admin plan menus, answer logistics questions, and manage stock using natural language.
+    - Outcome: Reduces administrative burden and provides instant expert guidance.

-- **Smart Dashboard & Inventory:**
+- **Smart Dashboard & IoT Storage:**
-    - Function: Displays available supplies from all vendors in a single dashboard, sorted by freshness and expiry date.
+    - Function: Displays supplies from vendors and monitors physical storage conditions (Temperature/Humidity) in real-time using ESP32 sensors.
-    - Outcome: Kitchen staff can track and plan procurement based on existing ingredients.
+    - Outcome: Ensures optimal storage conditions and simplifies procurement planning.

 - **AI Menu Recommendation:**
     - Function: Generates healthy and nutritious recipes based existing fresh ingredients catalog.
     - Outcome: Kitchen staff can plan menus based on existing ingredients, reducing waste and ensuring nutritional value.

 - **Proactive Waste Mitigation (SPPG Warning):**
     - Function: Sends a warning using whatsapp notification to the SPPG kitchen to create a healthy recommendation menu based on nearly expiring ingredients, ensuring that no ingredients goes to waste.
     - Outcome: SPPG kitchen can optimize their menu based on existing ingredients before it spoils, signficantly reducing food waste.

 **C. 🍽️ End-to-End Food Safety (Core AI Innovation)**
 - **AI Quality Control & Meal Safety:**
     - Function: Uses Multimodal AI Vision and IoT sensors to automatically verify the freshness, nutrition, and estimate the absolute expiry date of menus cooked for MBG.
     - Outcome: Guarantees that only safe and high-quality meals are served to the students, mitigating the risk of toxic and unhealthy food.